Local Floor Guide

 Published

-That matters because ReCoating depends on adhesion.
-The new protective coat has to bond to a prepared surface.
-Residue sitting between the old finish and the new coat turns a simple refresh into a failed finish risk.
+That matters because recoating depends on adhesion.
+A new protective coat has to bond to the prepared surface.
+If residue is sitting between the old finish and the new coat, the result can fail even if the floor looked like a simple refresh.

-Dave Scala’s estimate looks for haze, sticky traffic lanes, uneven shine, mop paths, rug outlines, and rooms where furniture protected the finish differently.
-The team also asks what products have been used on the floor because cleaner history changes the prep plan.
+ReCoat Revolution of Savannah Hilton-Head checks cleaner and polish history during the estimate.
+The team looks for haze, sticky traffic lanes, uneven shine, mop patterns, and areas where rugs or furniture protected the finish differently.
+They also ask what products have been used on the floor because that history changes the prep plan.

 What ReCoat checks before recommending the work